Baron-Severin/Working-On/README.md

 Commentary:
+11-24-16 - I'm about to interview with a longshot company, and on their advice I've picked up a book called Programming Interviews Exposed.
+I really like it so far.
+It doesn't have as much content as Cracking the Coding Interview, but each question is discussed at length.
+I definitely feel like I'm getting a lot out of it.

 11-17-16 - After about a week of struggling with Dagger, I've started a Udemy course that claims to teach it.
 Fingers crossed!

 11-16-16 - I've been spending most of my time working on a new project, so not much commentary on reading, but I did want to mention to ConstraintLayouts are SO cool.
 And that learning Dagger 2 feels like searching for a needle in a swamp.
 Every aspect is just deeply confusing.